east-basin

 Yesler Swamp is located on the east side of the Center for Urban Horticulture, and is part of the Union Bay Natural Area.
 A walking loop through the swamp takes you on a boardwalk to the edge of Lake Washington and the site of the old pier of the Yesler Sawmill.

-In 2000, a series of Capstone Projects carried out by UW Restoration Ecology Network students led by Kern Ewing and others began restoration of Yesler Swamp.
+In 2000, a series Capstone Projects carried out by UW Restoration Ecology Network students led by Professor Kern Ewing and others began restoration of Yesler Swamp.
 The faculty and students established the existing rough trail, cleared invasive plants, planted native flora and proposed an all-weather upgrade to the trail.

 In 2010, Friends of Yesler Swamp, assisted by a grant from the Seattle Department of Neighborhoods Matching fund, retained a consultant to design an environmentally sensitive, all-season trail and boardwalk to provide community access to Yesler Swamp.
 Video tour of boardwalk.